brandonlw/Psychson/README.md

 As long as you are using the correct firmware image for your controller version and NAND chip, there is no harm in downgrading to an earlier version (such as from 1.10.53).

-**WARNING: This is expirimental software.
+**WARNING: This is experimental software.
 Use on unsupported devices, or even on supported devices, may cause loss of data, or even permananent damage to devices.
 Use at your own risk.**

 ## Getting Started
 *See [Known Supported Devices](https://github.com/adamcaudill/Psychson/wiki/Known-Supported-Devices) for information on supported devices; use on an unsupported device may cause permanent damage to the device.*